ardanlabs/gotraining/topics/go/README.md

 _"It takes considerable knowledge just to realize the extent of your own ignorance." - Thomas Sowell_

+_"If you don’t make mistakes, you’re not working on hard enough problems." - Frank Wilczek_

 ---

 ### Code Reviews